 We examined multiple forms of data to choose topics for PD.
-When we looked closely at our SBAC data from previous years, we noticed that students struggled in all areas within the mathematics.
-To address this, our main focus for the 2023-2024 school year will in building teacher capacity and fidelity in teaching the mathematical standards using an inquiry-based workshop approach in grades TK-5.
-In addition, through the support and guidance of our Site Leadership Team (PLCs) will engage in four cycles of inquiry (design, implement, refine).
+When we looked closely at our SBAC data from previous years, we noticed that students struggled in comprehension and collaboration across all curricular areas.
+Building off our emphasis to develop a community culture on campus, our main focus for the 2024-2024 school year will in building teacher capacity and fidelity in teaching the speaking and listening standard 1.0 standard.
+Using an inquiry-based workshop approach in grades TK-5 and through the support and guidance of our Site Leadership Team (PLCs) will engage in four cycles of inquiry (design, implement, refine).
+Our intended outcome is that students will regularly engage in structured collaborative discussions (SL1.0) for a variety of purposes by demonstrating an ability to follow agreed upon discussion rules, build on others' talk, ask questions for clarification, and respond to others' comments through multiple exchanges, as measured by grade specific surveys and rubrics.

 In addition to our Friday bank time professional development, we set aside funds for teachers to attend trainings during the school year.
-This year we had several professional development opportunities to build our instructional practices for social-emotional learning.
+This year we held several professional development opportunities to build our instructional practices for developing inquiry related projects for IB and social-emotional learning.
 Our partnership with the Cotsen Foundation centered on culturally-responsive pedagogy.
 We receive training through our collaboration with the National Center for Safe Supportive Schools.
 In addition, we are have achieved the status of International Baccalaureate Authorization; this has resulted in significant professional development and collaboration.
 All of these learning opportunities, have led us to develop a comprehensive Multi-Tiered System of Support (MTSS).